American Literature Tillie Olsen

 • Nelson, Kay Hoyle, and Nancy Huse, eds.
 The Critical Response to Tillie Olsen.
 Westport, CT: Greenwood, 1994.

 A collection of twenty-seven reviews and essays.
-Would have benefited from including two 1960s treatments: O’Connor 1963 (cited in Tell Me a Riddle) and Kostelanetz 1965 (cited under Olsen’s Impact).
+Would have benefited from including two early treatments: O’Connor 1963 (cited under Tell Me a Riddle) and Kostelanetz 1965 (cited under Olsen’s Impact).
 Lacks an introduction on the evolution of criticism on Olsen, which ranges from mostly appreciation to more-cultural analysis.
 Useful introduction and bibliography.

 • Orr, Elaine Neil.
 Tillie Olsen and a Feminist Spiritual Vision.
 Jackson: University Press of Mississippi, 1987.

 The first full-length study of Olsen’s major work.
-Orr takes on the contradiction between Olsen’s own avowed atheism, articulated by Eva in “Tell Me a Riddle,” and the spiritual longing most of her characters feel.
-Orr skillfully relates these longings to women’s contradictory feelings about motherhood.
+Takes on the contradiction between Olsen’s own avowed atheism, articulated by Eva in “Tell Me a Riddle,” and the spiritual longing most of her characters feel.
+Skillfully relates these longings to women’s contradictory feelings about motherhood.

 • Pratt, Linda Ray.
 “Mediating Experiences in the Scholarship of Tillie Olsen.”
 Frontiers: A Journal of Women Studies 18.3 (1997): 130–134.

-Serves as a quick overview both of Olsen’s work and of the scholarship devoted to it.
-The other essays in this issue offer feminist and historical appreciations of the significance of Olsen’s writing and often of her personal impact upon the lives of the authors.
-Issue includes response by Olsen.
+Serves as a quick overview both of Olsen’s work and of scholarship devoted to it.
+Other essays in this issue offer feminist and historical appreciations of the significance of Olsen’s writing and often of her personal impact upon the lives of the authors.
+Issue includes Olsen’s response.

 • Roberts, Nora Ruth.
 “Tillie Olsen’s Riddle.”
 In Three Radical Women Writers: Class and Gender in Meridel Le Sueur, Tillie Olsen, and Josephine Herbst.
 By Nora Ruth Roberts, 99–118.
 Garland Reference Library of the Humanities 1452.
 New York: Garland, 1996.